Primal-Dual First-Order Methods for Affinely Constrained Multi-Block Saddle Point Problems: The extra-gradient method of multipliers (EGMM)

-which proves the theorem. \end{proof} It can be noticed that although the duality gap w.r.t. problem \eqref{prob:main-Lag-form} is always infinity, the special structure of the original problem \eqref{prob:main} allows us to circumvent this issue and establish a convergence to the $\epsilon$-saddle point in sense of Definition \ref{definition:eps}.
+which proves the theorem. \end{proof} It can be noticed that although the duality gap w.r.t. problem \eqref{prob:main-Lag-form} is always infinity, the special structure of the original problem \eqref{prob:main} allows us to circumvent this issue and establish a convergence to the $\epsilon$-saddle point in sense of Definition \ref{definition:eps}, which is different from the traditional duality measure.